dr-leo/pandaSDMX/doc/usage.rst

-The docstring of :meth:`pandasdmx.writer.data2pandas.Writer.write` explains a number of optional arguments to control whether or not another dataframe should be generated for the attributes, which attributes it should contain, and, most importantly, if the resulting pandas Series should be concatenated to a single DataFrame at all.
+The docstring of :meth:`pandasdmx.writer.data2pandas.Writer.write` explains a number of optional arguments to control whether or not another dataframe should be generated for the attributes, which attributes it should contain, and, most importantly, if the resulting pandas Series should be concatenated to a single DataFrame at all (``asframe = True`` is the default).
+Also, the ``write``  method provides the following parameters to increase performance for large datasets with regular indexes (e.g. monthly data):

+* ``fromfreq``: if True, the index will be extrapolated from the first date or period and the frequency.
+  Thks only if the dataset is uniform, e.g. has no gaps like for daily trading data.
+* ``reverse_obs``:: if True, return observations in a series in reverse document order.
+This may be useful to establish chronological order, in particular incombination with ``fromfreq``.
+Default is False.

 Working with files
 ---------------------